robjsliwa/todo-rs/article-part-2.md

 At the database level we will use single database, single schema approach.
 What that means from perspective of schema design is that we will have to add tenant id and user id to each table.
 This will allow us to ensure that each user can only access resources that belong to them.

+At this point it may seem that we really don't get any benefit from `tenant_id` as all access could be controlled with just `user_id`.
+This is true for now but we are setting ourselves up for exploring more complex scenarios in future articles which include Role Based Access Control (RBAC) and sharing resources between users.

 ## Authentication

 Let's begin by adding authentication to our Todo server.
 We'll be using [JSON Web Tokens](https://jwt.io/) (JWT) to authenticate users.
 JWTs are a popular choice for authentication because they are stateless, meaning that the server doesn't need to store any session information.
 This makes JWTs a great choice for our multi-tenant Todo server because we don't need to worry about storing session information for each tenant.

-To keep simple for now we will create JWT tokens ourselves for now.
+For now, to keep things simple we will create JWT tokens ourselves.
 In future articles we will extend the project to use a third party authentication provider like Auth0.

 ### Creating JWT Tokens

 This is an opportunity to create simple command line tool that will accept user id and tenant id and generate JWT token for us.
 We will use [jsonwebtoken](https://crates.io/crates/jsonwebtoken) crate to generate JWT tokens.

 In addition, to the above parameters we need to provide token duration.
 Duration will be in seconds.
-We will use 1 hour as defualt duration.
+We will use 1 hour as default duration.

 Final parameter is the secret that will be used to sign the token.
 When the server receives the token it will use the same secret to verify the token.